Configuring policies

 A policy can contain child policies, which means that the policies added as child policies will be evaluated (as separate policies), whenever the ‘parent’ policy applies (regardless of the decision outcome).

-A policy can contain multiple filters, to indicate if the policy is applicable.
-See the Filters section for more information about filters.
+A policy can contain multiple conditions, to indicate if the policy is applicable.
+See the Conditions section for more information about conditions.

 Below you will find a couple of examples on how to configure a policy.
-Note that by applying filters and changing the Decision, you can create any kind of (restrictive) policy you require.
+Note that by applying conditions and changing the Decision, you can create any kind of (restrictive) policy you require.

 How to configure: A policy that allows access to everything